tom-pollak/each-way-matcher/README.md

 ```

 or
-- Run with run.sh - uses xvfb to run program headless on a virtual screen
+- Run with run.sh - uses xvfb to run selenium headless on a virtual screen
 - Use cron.sh - executes run.sh and writes output to log files **(recommended)**
   + Can also be run manually with ```./cron.sh &``` in a tmux window